SimonMontereigo/testing/README.md

 #### :heavy_check_mark: Simple (Y/N) Questions :heavy_plus_sign: Step by Step Visibility

-GIF
+ THIS SECTION FOR GIF

 #### :heavy_check_mark: Checkpoints for Error Isolation

-GIF
+ THIS SECTION FOR GIF

 #### :heavy_check_mark: Works on the Pod level all the way up to the Ingress level

-GIF
+ THIS SECTION FOR GIF

 <h2 align="center"> :white_check_mark: Debug Checklist First, :sob: Search Overload Later </h2>

 Compass auto-runs kubectl commands & questions based on this popular troubleshooting guide until the error is found.
-Credits to XXXXXX for this awesome guide (PDF).
+Credits to LearnK8s.io for this awesome guide (PDF).

 <p align="center">